curityio/nginx-lua-oauth-proxy-plugin/README.md

 ![Logical Components](/images/logical-components.png)

-The plugin translates from encrypted cookies to tokens, so that APIs receive JWTs in the standard way.\
+The plugin translates from encrypted cookies to tokens, so that APIs receive JWTs in the standard way.
-See the [Curity OAuth for Web Home Page](https://curity.io/product/token-service/oauth-for-web/) for further details on this pattern.

 ## Components